anusha-ragunathan/cri_difference/README.md

 latest: digest: sha256:00420c7b8c21bf2e81637c164432f38414f27af7028b670f19b23f595df1855f size: 1561
 ```

+### Run the image as a container on both runtimes, independent of Kubernetes

-2. Run the image as a container on dockerd.
-Verify that the group:owner permissions are set as expected.
+- Run a container on `dockerd` using the image.
+Verify that the directory group:owner permissions are set to `druid` as expected.
 ```
 $ docker run -it rubegolberg22/critest:latest
 /opt/apache-druid-2022-02-08 # ls -als